kintone-samples/plugin-samples/README.md

-kintone Plug-in Examples
+Kintone Plug-in Examples
 ==========================

-This is a repository for kintone plugin-in examples.
+This is a repository for Kintone plugin-in examples.

 ## package.sh is now deprecated!